-Daryl M. Adams, a 25-year automotive executive, was elevated to President and Chief Executive Officer of Spartan Motors, Inc., in February 2015.
-Mr. Adams joined the organization in August 2014 as Chief Operating Officer.
+Daryl M. Adams, a 30-year automotive executive, was quickly elevated to President and Chief Executive Officer of Spartan Motors, Inc., in February 2015, after joining the organization in August 2014, as Chief Operating Officer.
 Bringing vast experience in the areas of improving operational efficiencies, lean manufacturing, and continuous improvement, Mr. Adams ushered Spartan Motors through the turnaround and into Spartan’s growth phase.
 Prior to Spartan Motors, Mr. Adams served as the Chief Executive Officer of the privately held Tier One automotive supplier Midway Products Group.
 During his eight-year tenure with Midway Products Group, the company experienced significant growth and operating improvements.
-Before joining Midway Products Group, he held a succession of management positions with Lear Corporation, one of the worlds largest automotive suppliers.
-His experience included senior leadership roles in Lears North American and European operation.
-Mr. Adams holds a Masters in Business Administration degree from Michigan State University and a Bachelor of Science degree in Industrial Management and Manufacturing from Lawrence Institute of Technology.
+Before joining Midway Products Group, he held a succession of management positions with Lear Corporation, one of the world’s largest automotive suppliers.
+His experience included senior leadership roles in Lear’s North American and European operation.
+Mr. Adams holds a Master’s in Business Administration degree from Michigan State University and a Bachelor of Science degree in Industrial Management and Manufacturing from Lawrence Institute of Technology.

 Rick Dauch joined the Spartan Motors Board in 2010 as an Independent director.
 Dauch has served as the Chief Executive Officer of Delphi Technologies, global technology leader in vehicle propulsion systems, since 2019.
 Prior to joining Delphi, in 2011, Dauch became President and CEO of Accuride Corporation, a manufacturer and supplier of commercial vehicle components.
 He has served as the President and CEO of global mechanical fastener supplier Acument Global Technologies, Inc., headquartered in Troy, Mich., since June 2008.
 He held prior leadership roles during a 13-year career at American Axle & Manufacturing, as well as at United Technologies Carrier Corporation, after concluding an 11-year career in the United States Army.
 Dauch is a member of the Boards of Directors of the Original Equipment Suppliers Association, the Michigan Manufacturers Association, and the St. Joseph Mercy Oakland Foundation.
 He also serves on the Board of Directors and is President of the West Point Army Football Club.
 Dauch is a graduate of the United States Military Academy at West Point and the MIT "Leaders For Manufacturing" program.